-Potential Curriculum in an Online Associate’s in Social Science or Public Affairs Degree Program
+Potential Curriculum in an Associates Degree in Social Science Online

 As students pursue credits in their major (an area of social science and public affairs), they commonly pursue basic knowledge across the discipline or within a particular component of the discipline.
 For example, they might study the basic theories, philosophies, and applications of psychology broadly, or they might study the key components of developmental psychology.
 In a political science program, they might study political science’s basic theories, philosophies, and applications, or they might study key areas of local governance.
-It simply depends on the program and its intended outcomes.
+It simply depends on the Associates Degree in Social Science Online program and its intended outcomes.

 As we mentioned above, your online associate’s degree program will likely comprise general, core, and elective credits.
 Your core credits will likely cover the kind of core information we described above, and your elective credits will likely enable you to dive deeper into a prescribed area of your major or select courses in topics you find interesting.
 Collectively, your core and elective credit should give you a strong sense of your discipline and field overall.

 To give you a better sense of the difference between core and elective curricula (though the distinction varies from program to program), here are some examples of what you might study through your core curriculum: